 A provisional programme for the workshop can be found here.

 The schedule of the workshop will be available nearer the time.
 Among all the participants, we expect half of them to give one of the scheduled talks, which will be allocated by mid May 2018.
 Note that on July 14th and 20th no talks are scheduled as these days will be used for travel to and from the venue of the event.
 The same holds for Tuesday afternoon, when an excursion of the island will take place.

 The local expenses for all participants will be covered by the workshop, in particular the costs of accommodation and meals.
-There will be limited funding available for travel expenses.
-There will be a registration fee to be around £50.
+There will be a registration fee of £50.